- 1 Candida in men

 Genital candida is often referred to as a “fungal infection” and is common in women – almost three-quarters of the adult women will have a fungal infection at least once in her life.
-In comparison with women, the infection is less common in men.
+In comparison with women, infection is less common in men.

-candida is a fungal infection – an infection caused by a fungus, the Candida fungus in this case.
+Candida is a fungal infection – an infection caused by a fungus, the Candida fungus in this case.
 In men, genital candida may affect the tip of the penis (the acne) and, if present, on the foreskin.

 Causes of candida in men

-candida is caused by Candida, which is actually a yeast fungus.
+candida is caused by Candida, which is a yeast fungus.
 The first description of the microorganism behind the infection was made more than 170 years ago, in 1839, by a 29-year-old professor at the university called Bernhard von Langenbeck.
 He would later become one of the 19th century leading surgeons.

 Dr. Von Langenbeck examined the fungi Candida Albicans.
 This is the Candida fungus that is usually involved in candida, although other types of fungal infection may be involved (for example, the Candida Glabrata).